Beyond Extraction: Contextualising Tabular Data for Efficient Summarisation by Language Models: Introduction

 \section{Introduction}

 In the era of information retrieval, the Retrieval-Augmented Generation \cite{RAG} architecture stands as a robust framework for retrieving pertinent information from diverse documents.
-However, its efficacy faces a substantial hurdle when confronted with complex table queries, particularly within PDF documents housing intricate tabular structures.
+However, its efficacy faces a substantial hurdle when confronted with complex table queries, particularly within PDF \cite{pdf_ref} documents housing intricate tabular structures.
 This persistent challenge has prompted the development of a novel approach aimed at elevating the accuracy of complex table queries within RAG systems.
+Some previous studies \cite{previous_studies} have been done, but no significant improvements have been made, especially when it comes to modifying the extracted data.
+This highlights the need for innovative solutions to address the limitations observed in existing methodologies

-Our approach begins by addressing the inherent limitations of RAG\cite{RAG} when dealing with tabular content.
+Our approach begins by addressing the inherent limitations of RAG when dealing with tabular content.
 Instead of relying solely on textual retrieval, we advocate for a two-fold strategy.
-Firstly, PDF documents are stored in the retrieval database\cite{taipalus2023vector}, ensuring a comprehensive repository of the original data.
+Firstly, PDF documents are stored in the retrieval Vector database \cite{taipalus2023vector}, ensuring a comprehensive repository of the original data.
 Secondly, a meticulous extraction process is implemented to separate and enrich tabular content.
 The enrichment process involves combining the headers and their corresponding values within the tables of PDF documents.
 This concatenation ensures that the context within complex rows is preserved, creating a more cohesive representation of the tabular content.
-By linking headers with their associated data, the augmented information becomes more structured and interpretable, allowing for improved understanding and accuracy in responding to complex table queries within the Retrieval-Augmented Generation\cite{RAG} architecture.
+By linking headers with their associated data, the augmented information becomes more structured and interpretable, allowing for improved understanding and accuracy in responding to complex table queries within the Retrieval-Augmented Generation architecture.

-To imbue a deeper understanding of this enriched data, we integrate a fine-tuned version of the Llama-2-chat language model\cite{llama-2}, specifically tailored for summarisation, within the RAG\cite{RAG} architecture.
+To imbue a deeper understanding of this enriched data, we integrate a fine-tuned version of the Llama-2-chat \cite{llama-2}, a large language model\cite{attention}, specifically tailored for summarisation, within the RAG architecture.
 This adaptation allows for a nuanced interpretation of the tabular content through effective summarisation.
-To further enhance contextual comprehension, the enriched tabular data undergoes an additional layer of augmentation using the ChatGPT 3.5\cite{Chat-GPT} API with a one-shot prompt\cite{prompt}.
+To further enhance contextual comprehension, the enriched tabular data undergoes an additional layer of augmentation using the ChatGPT 3.5 API \cite{Chat-GPT} with a one-shot prompt \cite{prompt}.